nushell-prophet/numd/README.md

-# nudoc - reproducible Nushell Markdown Notebooks
+# nudoc - reproducible Nushell Markdown documents

 Execute chunks of nushell code within markdown documents, output results to the terminal or write them back to your `.md` document.